FAQs

 • We have created an animated story that describes a typical workflow here.

-The translation is then proofed, corrected if necessary, and finally returned to you.
+The team then proofread the translation, make corrections if necessary, and finally return it to you.

 • We source our linguists (translators) in line with the requirements out in the ISO 17100:2015 Translation Standard.